EdmondPetrosyan/limbos32/README.md

 **ONLY WORKING ON WINDOWS 10/11**

 ## HOW TO RUN
-open the file then double click FOCUS.bat and play
+Open the limbos32 folder and extract the contents then run the FOCUS.bat file

+# Extra Info
+The FOCUS.bat file runs server.exe and spawn-all.exe